apex-legends-bugs/apex-legends-bugs/README.md

 In 2021, Bungie fucked over the community with egregious, mustache-twirling-villain monetization, and [simply taking away content people already paid money for](https://www.youtube.com/watch?v=OVwS8-NSp5I).

-This proves that dev companies aren't just happy with a ludicrously large amount of money - they want _all_ the money.
+This proves that dev companies aren't happy with just a ludicrously large amount of money - they want _all_ the money.

-If you think Respawn is a charity and they are not doing their utmost to skirt all the work they can and just 100% laser-focus on making _all_ the money, you have been mislead.
+If you think Respawn is a charity and they are not doing their utmost to skirt all the work they can and just 100% laser-focus on making _all_ the money, you have been misled.
 You have fallen for Respawn's [blame shifting](https://www.google.com/search?q=what+is+blame+shifting), a strategy meant to get them off the hook for their own responsibilities by creating a nebulous third entity that is supposedly the real one to blame.
 By doing that, Respawn create a situation where you cannot understand the situation, because you _don't know anything at all_ about what EA is telling Respawn to do, and you start romanticizing the situation, hoping that the company you love and revere so much is actually [fully blameless](https://www.google.com/search?q=the+actual+crook).
 This is a special case of [Stockholm syndrome](https://www.google.com/search?q=Stockholm+syndrome).
 Remember when there were unconfirmed mentions about a nebulous deal between Sony and Respawn that prevented cross progression?
 That's that kind of thing.

 Every high level employee in Respawn has company stock, and they primarily want Line Go Up.
 It's fairly obvious they will take their own and their family's wellbeing and earnings over what Imperial Hal or Zach Mazer have to say about the state of the game.
 As a normal end user without a social platform and without millions of followers, you're not even a blip on the map.